DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/README.md

 # SwiftUI MVVM-C Examples PokedexApp
 When developing an app with SwiftUI, there are many architecture options to choose from.
-Here,Here, we will examine an example using MVVM-C.
+Here, we will examine an example using MVVM-C.

 ## Getting Started
 - The app is a very simple example with three main features: a basic list, a filtering function for the list, and navigation to a detail screen.